Coffee Prince (2012 TV series): Casting

 Benjamin Alves and Max Collins were assigned to play Errol and Arlene's characters.
 Alves relates himself to his role, said that: "[Like Errol...]
 I'm responsible, and I know what needs to be done.
 I take every bit of information in before I express myself -- but, this is due to character's sad back story, which involves Collins' character breaking his heart," he says.

 The show revolved not only on the main character's comical romance, but also at the fictional coffee shop called Coffee Prince, and its baristas.
 One of those is Boy 2 Quizon who played Ervin.
 Quizon stated that it's his first gay role and naming Hollywood's Chris Colfer as his peg.
 "Actually, it was a concept of our director, Ricky Davao.
 He wants me to do this.
 It's fine with me, because I don't wanna limit my acting ability," he added.
 Sef Cadayona originally auditioned for Ervin, but ended up portraying Baldo.
 He was told by the producers that it was better for him to play Baldo role, as he already played gay character in 2011 primetime series, Time of My Life which also starred Bernal.

 Shared equally vital roles in the series are veteran actors, Tessie Tomas who played Beth, Andy and Mylene's mother.
-This series marked as Tomas’ comeback project for the network after four years.
-While her contemporary and Champoy co-star, Leo Martinez played Arthur's business partner, Manong Ernie.
-Ronnie Henares and Ces Quesada portrayed Oliver and Lorna, respectively, Arthur and Errol's parents; Celia Rodriguez played Errol and Arthur's strict and domineering grandmother, Mamita.

-Filming
+Production

-The teaser/plug was filmed in a studio at GMA Network Center in Quezon City.
-It was actually an omnibus plug for the network's set of primetime shows for the last quarter of 2012, entitled "Ang Tahanan ng mga Dramang Inyong Mamahalin" (lit.
-Home of the Dramas That You Will Love).
-The series' production began on September 18, 2012.
-Many of the series' scenes were shot on location in Batangas, which considered as the coffee capital of the Philippines.
-Executive producer, Michele Borja said that most of the scenes taking place in Barangay Barako [the fictional town where the female protagonist lives], were filmed in Talisay, Batangas.
-While some of the scenes, including the male protagonist condo unit and the "resto scenes" were filmed entirely at Midas Hotel and Casino in Pasay.
-The fictional "Coffee Prince" coffee shop scenes were shot entirely at The Green Olive Club in Kabangaan, Tagaytay, Cavite.
-Filming locations were chosen by the director, executive producer and production designer, Paul Infante.
+Principal photography commenced in September 2012.

 Reception

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Coffee Prince earned a 21.8% rating.
-While the final episode scored a 23.3% rating.
+The final episode scored a 23.3% rating.